beyond88/php-7/README.md

 - -1 when the left value is less than the right value
 - 1 if the left value is greater than the right value

+## Throwables
+A big change in PHP 7 is the fact that errors are no longer raised the way they used to be raised.
+Errors now behave in a similar way as exceptions.
+They both inherit from the Throwable interface.

+This means that errors can now be caught in a try/catch block.
+You can catch both exceptions and errors as Throwables, but you can also catch errors as Error objects.

+There are event different kinds of errors we can catch:<br>

+- ArithmeticError
+- AssertionError
+- DivisionByZeroError
+- ParseError
+- TypeError